gatewayd-io/gatewayd/README.md

     </a>
 </p>

 GatewayD is a cloud-native database gateway and framework for building data-driven applications.
-It sits between your database servers and clients and proxies all the communication happening in between.
+It sits between your database servers and clients and proxies all their communication.

 ## Architecture